 Find the Cheapest Insurance Quotes in Your Area

-Dog bites are the most common homeowners insurance claim, leading to billions in dollars of liability pay outs every year.
+Dog bites are the most common homeowners liability insurance claim, leading to billions in dollars of payouts every year.
 Most dog breeds are covered by a standard homeowners insurance policy, meaning most dog owners shouldn't worry so long as they have a policy.
 There are some breeds, however, that will not be covered by your policy.
 In this article we'll discuss what to do if your dog bites someone, as well as how you can get insurance if you have one of the restricted dog breeds.

 How Homeowners Insurance Covers Dog Bites